-- If a student receives a grade of C+ or lower in 6 or more credits in a given semester, the student will be notified and placed on Academic Probation.
-Students on Academic Probation must meet with the OHS Program Director to develop a plan for academic improvement. - Students with a GPA below the required 2.7 SAP (Satisfactory Academic Progress) will lose any academic scholarships and their financial aid options may be limited. - If a student fails to pass remediation (details below) in January or June, and continues to have a grade of C for more than 8 credits, they will be automatically dismissed from the program and GMS according to GMS Academic Policy 23.5.
-Such students have the right to appeal.
+- If a student receives a grade of C+ or lower in 6 or more credits in each semester, the student will be notified and placed on Academic Probation.
+Students on Academic Probation must meet with the OHS Program Director to develop a plan for academic improvement. - Information regarding a student's Academic Probation is not included on the student's transcript but may be included in the student's permanent program record. - Students with a GPA below the required 2.7 SAP will lose any academic scholarships and their financial aid options may be limited. - If a student fails to pass remediation (details below) in January or June, and continues to have a grade of C for more than 8 credits, they will be automatically dismissed from the program and GMS according to GMS Academic Policies.
+Such students have the right to appeal.as stated in the GMS Academic Conduct Code and Disciplinary Procedures. - If a student develops a pattern of behaviour that does not meet the expectations of the GMS Code of Conduct and OHS Academic Professionalism (details below), the student will be notified and placed on Academic Probation.
+Students on Academic Probation for professionalism concerns must meet with the OHS Program Director and their OHS Program Advisor to develop a plan for professionalism improvement.